pcmaldonado/projects/README.md

   Use of tools such as Google Sheets, SQL, R and Tableau.

+* [365 DataScience Certificate](https://learn.365datascience.com/c/6a02a3ca6f) : A set of 37 courses, with more than 150 hours of content, including various aspects of Data Science (Statistics and probability, SQL, Python, Excel, Business Analytics, Tableau, ...)

  * [SQL - MySQL for Data Analytics and Business Intelligence](http://ude.my/UC-c2694776-266e-4ae3-ab9b-046d550a518e) : SQL for Business Analysis, Marketing, and Data Management.

     Some of the topics covered in this course are: *SQL theory, Aggregate functions, JOINs, subqueries, SQL Views, Stored routines, MySQL triggers, MySQL indexes, Combining SQL and Tableau*